BHChen24/repo2context/README.md

 ## Installing

-To install repo2context, ensure you have Go installed and follow these steps:
+To install repo2context, ensure you have [https://go.dev/](GO) installed and follow these steps:

 ```bash
 # Clone the repository